niupanyu/box2d/docs/hello.md

 ready to set Newton loose to do his thing.
 We just have a couple more issues to consider.

-Box2D uses a computational algorithm called an integrator.
-Integrators simulate the physics equations at discrete points of time.
+Box2D uses a computational algorithm[数值算法] called an integrator[积分器].
+Integrators
+simulate the physics equations at discrete points of time.
 This goes along with the traditional game loop where we essentially have a flip book of movement on the screen.
 So we need to pick a time step for